tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 **Description of any other major decisions/conventions you may have made/used during the process, and why.**
 - We will vote on a Scrum Master by end of the week, as we learned the importance of having a leader to keep everyone on schedule and enforce constant pace on the progress of the project.
-- We decided to just branch the master instead of forking as it creates unnecesary confusing among group memebers.
+- We decided to just branch the master instead of forking as it creates unnecessary confusing among group members.
-- We decided to not use more popular web crawler as it is supported upto 2.7.
+- We decided to not use more popular web crawler as it is supported up to 2.7.
 We can try to user multiple python versions but this cannot be implemented in the server; so it might be waste of time.
-- Decided to make user stories into issues to be tracked in Github.
+- Decided to make user stories into issues to be tracked in GitHub.